South Korea city deserted after coronavirus 'super-spreads' in church

 “It’s important that authorities do not interpret this as a slowing of the outbreak and let their guard down prematurely.”

-Only last week, another change in Chinese methodology created an overnight spike of nearly 15,000 new cases, reversing a trend of falling numbers.
+Only last week, another change in Chinese methodology created an overnight rise of nearly 15,000 new cases, reversing a trend of falling numbers.

-Scientists in China who studied nose and throat swabs from 18 patients infected with the virus said it behaves much more like influenza than other closely related viruses, suggesting it may spread more easily than previously believed.

-In at least in one case, the virus was present even though the patient had no symptoms, suggesting symptom-free patients could spread the disease, they wrote in preliminary findings published in the New England Journal of Medicine.
+China’s Global Times newspaper reported 36 new cases at one Beijing hospital as of Thursday, a sharp increase from nine cases two weeks earlier, and said this had led “many to fear a potential explosion of infection numbers in the capital”.

 China has imposed severe controls in Wuhan, a city of 11 million people, to halt the spread of the virus, and has taken urgent steps to keep the overall economy from crashing.